 Churches often run on trust and familiarity—until a crisis hits.
 Without defined leadership roles and transparent processes, confusion and paralysis set in.
 Decision-making by consensus sounds inclusive, but in practice it can result in chronic indecision and burnout.

-Solution: Clarify roles and lines of accountability.
+Clarify roles and lines of accountability.
 Empower leaders to lead and communicate decisions with transparency and grace.
-Structure doesn’t stifle Spirit – it gives it room to move.
+Structure doesn’t stifle Spirit.
+Rather, it provides space and channels through which the Spirit can move.

-Solution: Encourage a culture where tough conversations happen in love.
-Teach that healthy conflict – done with grace and truth – is not division but discipleship.
+Encourage a culture where tough conversations happen in love.
+Teach that healthy conflict—done with grace and truth—is not division but discipleship.

-It’s been said that Moses may have led the Israelites out of Egypt, but Jethro’s advice kept him from burning out.
+It’s been said that Moses may have led the Israelites out of Egypt, but Jethro’s advice (Exodus 18) kept him from burning out.
 Churches that rely on a few overextended leaders while neglecting to raise up others risk long-term dysfunction.
+Churches are wise to nurture and cultivate the young leaders who will become the next Joshua, the next Phoebe, the next Barnabas, or the next Timothy.

-Because when a church gets unstuck, the congregation gains traction and begins to move forward, upward, and onward.📌 Related Future Ready Church Blogs:
+Because when a church gets unstuck, the congregation gains traction and begins to move forward, outward, and upward.

 📌 Related Future Ready Church Blogs: